Are you interested in:

-- A reciprocal learning experience in distressed areas?
+- A reciprocal learning experience in a disenfranchised community?

 - Pursuing a potential career path?